nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 :information_source: **Notes about the command history**:

-* Only successful commands are tracked, commands that results in an error are not stored.
+* Only successful commands are tracked, commands that result in an error are not stored.
 * Every time NUScheduler is closed, the command history is reset.
 * Edits made on the command history are not tracked.